Claude API vs GPT-5 API: The Exact Token Volume Where One Saves You More Money (2026)

 You're building something with AI.
 You've tested both Claude and GPT-5.
 Both work.
 Now you have to pick one — and someone in a Slack thread has told you "just use GPT-5, it's cheaper."
 Maybe they're right.
 But I spent longer than I'd like to admit trying to figure out if that was actually true for my specific use case, and the answer turned out to be less simple than one sentence suggests.

 This article does the full calculation.
 Input, output, caching, batch discounts — at three real usage tiers.
-All pricing verified directly from official Anthropic and OpenAI documentation as of March 2026.
+All pricing verified from official Anthropic and OpenAI documentation as of March 2026.
 The goal isn't to pick a winner.
 It's to give you the actual numbers so you can make the call yourself.

 Current Official Pricing — March 2026